Letter to Close Bank Accounts

 Other Ways to Close Your Account

 There might be easier ways to close your account.
 If you don’t want to print, sign, and mail a letter, try a higher-tech approach.

 Online request: Online banks allow you to transfer all of your funds out and request a closure with a series of steps – it can be as easy as clicking “Close Account.”
 Other banks require you to write a request to customer service while you’re logged in to your account.

 Phone call: A quick phone call might also do the trick.
 If you’ve got a few minutes, just call customer service and ask.
 Be prepared for a few attempts at keeping your business (which you can firmly but politely decline).

 Make sure you’re done: Before closing your account, double check to make sure there are no outstanding checks or automatic payments scheduled to hit your account.
 Change your direct deposit instructions to your new account, and wait to see that the update has taken place before you close an account.

 Empty it yourself: It is usually best to empty your bank account before you send the letter to close it.
 In most cases, you’ll get your money more quickly than if you wait for the bank to process your request.
-There are several free and easy ways to send funds to yourself electronically, including basic bank to bank transfers.
-Apps and non-bank services for sending money can also do the job.

 If you do it yourself, you’ll know exactly when and where to expect the money.
 The alternative is to wait for a check in the mail – which you’ll have to deposit before you can use the money.